wpgp/Small-area-population-estimation-from-health-intervention-campaign-surveys-and-partial-Observations/README.md

 # Input Data
 Below are two major input datasets used:
-1) surv_data: this is the input data containing counts of people, building counts, and all the geospatial covariates prepared at the census unit level. (there are two versions of the file - text or .txt (surv_data.txt) and .csv (surv_data.csv)
+1) survey_data.RData: this is the input data containing counts of people, building counts, and all the geospatial covariates prepared at the census unit level. (please use only 'survey_data.RData'.
+It contains a data frame called 'covs' which ais the main data.
 2) cu_boundary.gpkg: this matches perfectly with the surv_data and contains most of the variables in the .csv file.
 The centroids of the c_boundary file is used as the longitude and latituide for the surv_data file.

+# Please kindly leave us a feedback to help improve our future outputs.